andyxr/experiment1/README.md

-# Novel Pixel Movement - Image to Video
+# Dream Frame - Image to Video

 An experimental creative coding project that transforms still images into dynamic videos by analyzing color and brightness regions and applying algorithmic movement patterns.